 Tips for Staying Cool

-- Drink Plenty of Fluids - Drink 2 - 4 glasses of cool fluids each hour.
+- Drink Plenty of Fluids.
+Drink more water than usual, and don’t wait to be thirsty to drink.
 Be sure to provide plenty of fresh water for your pets too.

 - Limit strenuous outdoor activities and exposure to mid-day sun.
+Plan to extra breaks.
 If possible, stay indoors – ideally in an air-conditioned area.

 - Monitor people around you, including co-workers, neighbors, and friends, for signs of heat exhaustion or heat stroke (see below).
 Visit people with fragile medical conditions at least twice a day.

 The City has opened cooling centers in response to hazardous heat.

 Information from the Centers for Disease Control and Prevention (CDC)

 Hot Weather Emergencies

 Even short periods of high temperatures can cause serious health problems.
 During hot weather health emergencies, keep informed by listening to local weather and news channels or contact local health departments for health and safety updates.
 Doing too much on a hot day, spending too much time in the sun or staying too long in an overheated place can cause heat-related illnesses.
 Know the symptoms of heat disorders and overexposure to the sun, and be ready to give first aid treatment.
 Young children and infants, elderly adults, people with underlying chronic medical conditions including people who are overweight, and young people who overexert themselves are at greater risk for heat-related illnesses.

 Heat stroke occurs when the body is unable to regulate its temperature.
 The body's temperature rises rapidly, the sweating mechanism fails, and the body is unable to cool down.
 Body temperature may rise to 106°F or higher within 10 to 15 minutes.
 Heat stroke can cause death or permanent disability if emergency treatment is not provided.